 - From Control Panel > Ease of Access Center > Use the computer without a display

 - By running the following command prompt command in the bin directory of the Java JRE installation directory:

-- Download the .msi installer for Device Automation from https://delivery.kofax.com/
+- Download the .msi installer for Device Automation ('Desktop Automation' in later versions) from https://delivery.kofax.com/

 - Run the .msi installer and follow all prompts.

 Start the Device Automation Service from Start -> Programs -> Kapow DeviceAutomation <version> -> Device Automation Service <version>

 From v10.4 and later the path is Start -> Programs -> Kofax RPA Desktop Automation <version> ->Desktop Automation Service <version>

 Once started, use the system tray icon to stop, restart, configure the service or Lock the Screen (for more information about the Lock Screen feature, consult the Users Guide):

 There are two options when configuring how the DAS can be reached by a robot: